harrycresswell/harry/content/articles/intentions-2020.md

 In 2019 I managed to stick to a regular weekly routine of running, meditation and yoga.
 I plan to keep this up in 2020, with the addition of a few new plans:

 - Climb more
-- Get better at batching meal prep
+- Get better at batch meal prep
 - Increase my headstand practice to 2min/day
-- Fermentation (I started making my own Sauerkraut last year, which is good fun and much cheaper)
+- Fermentation (I started making my own Sauerkraut last year, which is good fun and much cheaper than buying it)
 - Find a new meditation app (I’ve used Headspace for years so it’s time for a change).
 Right now I’m trying out Waking Up by Sam Harris and Insight Timer.

 ## Travel

 I’m going for 4 countries this year.
 That’s two on top of the usual (UK and Germany), which will include France and I expect one other (?).

 Rebekka and I have a few summer road trip ideas.
-Either driving the van down to the Alps or possible to Slovenia, Denmark or Sweden.
+We’re thinking of driving the van either down to the Alps or possibly to Slovenia, Denmark or Sweden.
 We’re still undecided.

 ## Networking

 I’d like to make more of an effort to meet up with other designers and developers this year.
-I’ll start reaching out to people more and find an interesting Meetup to join.

-I’d also like to go to an industry conference.
-I’ve not done much of this in the past, so need to change this.
+Finding an interesting Meetup to join is a top priority.
+I’d also like to make it to an industry conference.
+I’ve not done much of this in the past, so need to work on this.

 ## Side projects